 - Eucharistic Ministers assist the Celebrant in distribution of the Body and Blood of Christ at the Eucharist.
 Pat Witt, 317-270-8338

-- Eucharistic Ministers to Homebound take Communion to people who are unable to attend Sunday Mass.
+- Eucharistic Ministers to the Homebound and Assisted Living Centers take Communion to people who are unable to attend Sunday Mass.
 Carolyn Wooton, 317-670-5799

 - Mass Coordinators perform traditional sacristan duties and oversee other liturgical ministers before Mass.
 Pat Witt, 317-270-8338